TheGoodlike13/liberty_or_death/README.md

 Except that doesn't work because the file doesn't exist.
 Except it was just clearly listed and I can go to the folder and see it is there.

-I right click on the file, go to properties, then permissions tab, there I can change the settings for the group `openldap` to `read & write`, then restart again.
+I right-click on the file, go to properties, then permissions tab, there I can change the settings for the group `openldap` to `read & write`, then restart again.
 Server works again!